surmahajan/observability-tracing/tracing/README.md

 ### Troubleshooting

-1. Failed Jaeger deployment with the message 'elasticsearch node unavaiable'
-   1. This can be simply solved by waiting for a longer period of time for Jaeger to finish deploying.
+1. Failed Jaeger deployment with the message 'elasticsearch node unavaiable'.
+This is an intermittent issue while trying to deploy it on your local machine.
+It can take couple of minutes and restarts for Jaeger to finish deployment.

 ### TODO: Configuring remote access to Jaeger

 kubectl config --kubeconfig=config-demo set-context dev-frontend --cluster=development --namespace=frontend --user=developer